erikbjoern/newsroom_client-april-2020/README.md

-This is the mid-course project of the Craft Academy bootcamp
+## This is the mid-course project of the Craft Academy bootcamp

+The objective was to create a news platform that allow for the staff to create, review and publish news, and for users to browse both local and international news.
+The user facing site also features live weather, ads, ability to become a subscriber to access more content, choosing between english and swedish UI language and browsing news by categories such as "economy" and "latest news".

 Visit the [live website](http://dailynewssense.netlify.app) or clone the repo to see the app in action.